laravel/docs/contracts.md

 Laravel's [facades](/docs/{{version}}/facades) and helper functions provide a simple way of utilizing Laravel's services without needing to type-hint and resolve contracts out of the service container.
 In most cases, each facade has an equivalent contract.

-Unlike facades, which do not require you to require them in your class' constructor, contracts allow you to define explicit dependencies for your classes.
+Unlike facades, which do not require you to require them in your class constructor, contracts allow you to define explicit dependencies for your classes.
 Some developers prefer to explicitly define their dependencies in this way and therefore prefer to use contracts, while other developers enjoy the convenience of facades. **In general, most applications can use facades without issue during development.**

 <a name="when-to-use-contracts"></a>
 ## When To Use Contracts